vzool/ApiKey/README.md

     <img src="https://github.com/vzool/ApiKey/actions/workflows/php.yml/badge.svg"/>
 </a>

-This library provides a simple and secure way to generate, store, and validate API keys.
+This library offers a simple and secure solution for API key management.
+It generates, stores, and validates keys in a way that prevents leakage and impersonation by avoiding a direct link between tokens and stored data.
 It supports storing keys in memory or in the file system.

 ## Core Class: `Key`